KodrAus/rust-ioc/README.md

 # Injector Factories for Rust

 > NOTE: This repo won't build on mainline Rust.
-I'm using a [slightly tweaked `Any` trait](https://github.com/KodrAus/rust/commit/16c1e8fe5c7eeab07915ed89884d1e76daf6b6f2) that doesn't require a `'static` lifetime.
+I'm using a [slightly tweaked `TypeId` trait](https://github.com/KodrAus/rust/commit/16c1e8fe5c7eeab07915ed89884d1e76daf6b6f2) that doesn't require a `'static` lifetime.

 This is a sandbox for playing around with some dependency injection ideas in the [Rust programming language](https://www.rust-lang-org).
 Upfront let's not call this _inversion of control_ or _dependency injection_ because it lacks many of the fundamental features of a proper ioc container.
 What's currently there is a _very_ basic factory pattern that can be used to declare and inject owned or borrowed dependencies without having to know about their dependencies.